Interview by Larry Connelley, February 11, 2010

 “When I was eight years old an old man, Mr. Ira Cleveland, living down the road helped me make my first knife.
 To this day, I am interested in creating things with my hands.
 Mr. Cleveland helped me to learn knife making.
 In 1972, I meet Frank Centofante.
 It changed my knife making forever.
 I had picked up a Guns & Ammo Magazine with a profile of about 30 custom knife makers.
 Frank was one of the makers profiled and we happened to be both living in Tampa, Florida.
 For two years, I learned from Frank Centofante.
 I miss him since he passed away in 2009.
 Frank had started making knives in 1971 because his father had over fifty years experience with Camillus cutlery.
 At the time, equipment and materials were very hard to find.
 There were roughly 30 knifemakers in the US.
 Upon Frank’s advice, I applied to the Knifemakers Guild.
 My first guild show was in 1974.
 I have been to every guild show from 1974 to 2009 – only missing 2010.
 In 1976, I sold my land survey and civil engineering business to devote my full energies to knife making.

-When you started professional 1974, what ratio of hobbyists to full-time ratio was there in the market?
+When you started professionally in 1974, what ratio of hobbyists to full-time ratio was there in the market?

 What is your educational background?